zphixon/froggi/README.md

 ## todo

+* possibly unify Page and Document types
+  * parse would directly produce a Document rather than having to go through the intermediate Page syntax tree
 * write a markup validator
   * checks your pages for any broken links or object references
 * server app